November 19, 2019

 Debunking Tape Backup Myths in 2019: Full Overview

 Tape has been one of the primary storage media resources since the 1960s.
 Over time, however, tape drives have become overshadowed by disk and cloud storages due to the growing demands of data-driven businesses.
 As a result, people started to believe that the rise of disk and cloud storage meant the death of tape.
-Other popular misconceptions about tape include poor performance, low capacity, and no scalability.
+Other popular misconceptions about tape (as well as backup to tape) include poor performance, low capacity, and no scalability.
 Such falsehoods have negatively affected the tape’s reputation as a reliable backup medium.

 What Is Magnetic Tape Backup?